litinoveweedle/hassio-addons/taptap/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

-2. Click the "Install" button to install the add-on.
+2. Click the "Install" button to install the "taptap" add-on.
-3. Start the "Example" add-on.
+3. Configure "taptap" add-on on the "Configuration" tab, see configuration examples in the "Documentation" tab.
+4. Start "taptap" addon, check that it is running in the "Log" tab.
-4. Check the logs of the "Example" add-on to see it in action.
+5. Check the new created HA MQTT sensors of the "taptap" add-on to see it in action.
+6. For Tigo nodes serials detection please wait one day (i.e 24hrs)

 ## Configuration